alnutile/pmangular-php/README.md

 SlimPHP is being used for the rest points.
 You can see that in the app/api/v3 folder.

-## Setup
+## Setup

 The setup for me, since I run apache on my machine would be these steps.

   * Create a db phprest and import database file in db folder.
   * Setup a vhost file that points to the folder you are serving this app from.
-You can see the [GIST] of mine here
+You can see the https://gist.github.com/alnutile/5914190 of mine here
   * Make sure the url you use can be reach by your machine.
-For me that meant up dating me /etc/hosts file [GIST] and reload apache
+For me that meant up dating me /etc/hosts file https://gist.github.com/alnutile/5914190 and reload apache
   * Setup the db config file here app/api/v3/index.php way at the bottom.
   * Then go to the url of what you entered and but with app at the end of it eg http://localhost/app